Horse racing in Ireland: Organisations

 Horse racing organisations are funded through a number of sources, including membership fees, taxation of betting, a foal registration levy, profits from the Tote, and direct contribution from the Government of the Republic of Ireland.

 Horse Racing Ireland (HRI) was established in 2001 in an effort to promote Irish Horse racing and Thoroughbred breeding at an international level.
 The HRI has a number of responsibilities, including the management of the national Thoroughbred studbooks (registration with Weatherbys is also a requirement for all Irish Throughbreds), the development and operation of a number of racecourses, and the authorisation of bookmaking and funding.
 It is a member of the International Federation of Horseracing Authorities, the European and Mediterranean Federation of Horseracing Authorities and the European Pattern Committee.

-The Turf Club, established in 1790, is the regulatory body for Horse racing in Ireland, including both Flat and National Hunt racing, and incorporates the Irish National Hunt Steeplechase Committee (INHSC).
-One of the main functions is the provision of stewards to implement Rules of Racing during races.
-In January 2018 a new organisation, the Irish Horseracing Regulatory Board, will become the regulatory body for horse racing in Ireland.
+The Turf Club, established in 1790, was the regulatory body for Horse racing in Ireland until December 2017, including both Flat and National Hunt racing, and incorporated the Irish National Hunt Steeplechase Committee (INHSC).
+One of the main functions was the provision of stewards to implement Rules of Racing during races.
+In January 2018 a new organisation, the Irish Horseracing Regulatory Board, became the regulatory body for horse racing in Ireland.

 The Irish Thoroughbred Breeders' Association (ITBA) represents the Thoroughbred breeding industry both in Ireland and abroad, and is involved with a number of industry bodies.
 Its activities also include the monitoring of equine diseases and dissemination of veterinary information to its members.

 The Irish Racehorse Trainers Association (IRTA) was founded in 1950 to represent licensed racehorse trainers in Ireland and, today, has a membership of almost 430 individuals.

 The Association of Irish Racehorse Owners (AIRO) is the official representative body for racehorse owners in Ireland, and has over 1,900 members.

 The Association of Irish Racecourse Owners (AIR) was established in 1964 to further the interests of racecourses and represent their owners.
 Its membership comprises all Irish racecourses.

 The Irish Jockeys Association (IJA) represents jockeys in the industry, and is notable for running, in association with the Turf Club, the Irish Jockey's Trust, which supports jockeys and former jockeys in difficulty.

 The Irish Stablestaff Association (ISSA) lobbies for improved working conditions and pay for stable staff.